Catrionamcd/Colour-Sort-Puzzle/README.md

 #### Responsive Design & Styling

-I tried nummerous different backgrounds for the game but felt that there was so many colours in the tiles already that it didnt need a background.
-I also felt that any background I tried, no matter how subtle detracted from the game.
+I tried numerous different backgrounds for the game but felt that there was so many colours in the tiles already that it didnt need a background.
+I also felt that any background I tried, no matter how subtle, detracted from the game.

 I also felt that the game lends itself better to a mobile phone, hence the reason why I tried to have as much of the information visible for a mobile while playing the game.
 For an Ipad, I would consider the screen height along with the screen width in my media queries if I had had more time.